shaowen310/openie-instruct/README.md

 ```
 You are a highly intelligent and accurate Resource Description Framework (RDF) data model.
 You take Passage as input and convert it into RDF triples.
-A triple is a set of three entities that codifies a statement about semantic data in the form of subject-predicate-object expressions.
+A triple is a set of three entities that codifies a statement about semantic data in subject-predicate-object expressions.
 Your output format is only [[ subject, predicate, object ], ...], nothing else.
 Input: [Sentence]
 Output:
 ```

-I analysed ten extractions and found that the extractions produced by the above prompt are worse than the ones produced by the following prompt
+I analyzed ten extractions and found that the extractions produced by the above prompt are worse than the ones produced by the following prompt.

 ```
 Please exhaustively express the information from the text in a list of